 Dogs must be kept on leashes in any dogsledding areas.
 And Fitzgerald impresses upon visitors to clean up after your animals and to not leave any waste hanging in trees.

-The most popular Sno-Park for cross-country skiing in the Mt.
+The most popular sno-park for cross-country skiing in the Mt.
 Hood area is this winter wonderland, home to more than a dozen miles of mixed-experience trails maintained by the Teacup Lake Nordic Club.
-It’s one of the only Sno-Parks in the area reserved only for cross-country skiers, and it is groomed for both skate and classic styles.
-With a warming hut to ward off numb fingers and toes, as well as great views of the mountain, it’s a quintessential, must-visit Oregon Sno-Park.
-To help maintain the trails, they charge a $10 fee for skiers over the age of 18.
+It’s one of the only sno-parks in the area reserved for cross-country skiers, and it is groomed for both skate and classic styles.
+With a warming hut to ward off numb fingers and toes, as well as great views of the mountain, it’s a quintessential, must-visit Oregon sno-park.
+To help maintain the trails, there is a $10 fee for skiers over the age of 18.

 Closer to Government Camp is the iconic and very popular Trillium Sno-Park, which allows cross-country skiing, snowmobiling and snowshoeing along a scenic, well-marked, 4.5-mile loop that boasts mountain views at the lake.
-Overnight skiers should look for potential rentals near the lake, Fitzgerald says, which are accessible by ski or snowshoe and open up a world of moonlit adventure.
+Overnight skiers can look for lodging near the lake, Fitzgerald says, opening up the potential for moonlit ski or snowshoe adventures.

 On the east side of Mt.
-Hood on Highway 35 is this expansive, developed sledding area, with snowshoe and cross-country access as well.
-With limited sledding opportunities (commercial sledding is available at Summit Ski Area and Mt.
-Hood Skibowl), Little John is one of the best options for sledding spots on the mountain as you whiz pass snow-dusted conifers down the long run.
+Hood on Highway 35 is this expansive, developed sledding area with snowshoe and cross-country access as well.
+With limited sledding opportunities (commercial sledding is available at Mt.
+Hood Skibowl), Little John is one of the best options for sledding on the mountain as you whiz pass snow-dusted conifers down the long run.
 The Forest Service, Fitzgerald says, only allows soft toys (preferably inner tubes) or discs due to the potential for serious injury at unmanaged sledding spots.
 Helmets are recommended.

-An even quieter area for motorized recreation — as well as mushing, snowshoeing and cross-country skiing — is this secluded Sno-Park.
-Accessible only through Dufur, Oregon, Billy Bob requires a Northwest Forest Pass (no Sno-Park permit needed) and has trails groomed for snowmobiles by the Columbia Gorge Power Sledders Snowmobile Club.
+An even quieter area for motorized recreation — as well as mushing, snowshoeing and cross-country skiing — is this secluded sno-park.
+Accessible only through the town of Dufur, Billy Bob requires a Northwest Forest Pass (no sno-park permit needed) and has trails groomed for snowmobiles by the Columbia Gorge Power Sledders Snowmobile Club.
 During the winter months, the sought-after Fivemile Butte Lookout, which can be rented for overnight stays, is only accessible by snowmobile, snowshoe or cross-country skis.